-If you have keratoconus, Dr. Larsen will perform a detailed inspection of your cornea to map the irregular corneal surface.
+If you have keratoconus, Dr. Kory White will perform a detailed inspection of your cornea to map the irregular corneal surface.
 A number of treatments for keratoconus are available, including specialty contact lenses (scleral lenses, hybrid lenses), PTK laser surgery, and corneal implants.
 We will evaluate your condition to recommend the most appropriate solution.

 Does your nearsighted child need a new pair of prescription lenses after every eye exam?
 Ask us about the various methods of myopia control that we offer.
 Not only will myopia control help prevent your child’s nearsightedness from worsening, but it will also safeguard their eye health against a number of dangerous future complications.

 Sites to See in Salt Lake City, UT

 Our optometry team at Magna Family Eyecare is always excited to take advantage of all that Salt Lake City has to offer, located only a short 20-minute drive from our office.
 Look at some of our favorite spots to visit: